alvinng4/grav_sim/README.md

 * Particle-Mesh method for cosmological structure formation
 * Multiple sample projects

+## Rewrite of grav_sim
+This library is under a full rewrite.
+I am not sure how long it will take, but a version 2.0 should be released before the end of 2026.

 ## 5 steps to N-body simulation

 A short course to teach beginners how to write fast and clean N-body gravity simulations code in Python.